 This course may be conducted at either our SETS Enterprises training facility or your workplace.
 This course is delivered through a combination of classroom learning, small group discussion and practical activities in either a simulated or workplace setting.

-Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: HLTAID007 Provide advanced resuscitation.
+Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: HLTAID015 Provide advanced resuscitation and oxygen therapy.
+Attainment of this unit will also automatically include HLTAID009 Provide cardiopulmonary resuscitation.

 There is a maximum number of 10 participants per program.